 MICHAEL ROBERT MAHALAK

-Originally from Gulfport, Mississippi, spent most of his life in North Carolina.
 He received his Bachelor of Arts in Studio Art from the University of North Carolina at Pembroke in 2003.
-While there, his main concentration in studying art was mostly in painting, drawing, and art history.
+While there, his main concentration in art was mostly in painting, drawing, and art history.
 He was also involved in other areas in art which included print making, graphic designs, sculpture, and pottery.
 During his course of study at the University, he was introduced to digital art along with traditional method of creating art.
+Over the years of his career as an artist, he just started using the computer as another tool to make art, he experimented with the programs on both Adobe Illustrator and Photoshop going from basic colors grown in due time using the effects to see what he could with it in his digital art.
+Now, Michael went from creating art from a traditional means to create art as a Digital artist.

 Back in 2001, he worked for Body Billboards Inc as a silk screen cleaner in the production area.
 A local Parks and recreation of Chapel Hill, NC was having a T-shirt design contest for all t-shirt companies in the area to enter, and his art, title “Apples” were chosen for the Apple Chill t-shirt.
-In 2009, his digital art title “A Brother and His Sisters” were invited to be in a book with many other artist of an online art community, b-uncut called The Artist’s Diary.
-Years later, September 2017, he became an artist member at the art house of Las Vegas where his works is currently shown.
+In 2009, his digital art title “A Brother and His Sisters” were invited to be in a book with many other artists of an online art community, b-uncut called The Artist’s Diary.
+Years later, September 2017, he became an artist member at the art house of Las Vegas where his works was shown.
+Now, he is a member of Boulder City Art Guild and Gallery, and the Las Vegas Artist’s Guild which his works are being exhibiting at their Galleries.